KSP-CKAN/.github/CODE_OF_CONDUCT.md

 ## 1. Purpose

-A primary goal of ‬the Comprehensive Kerbal Archive Network (CKAN) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of the Comprehensive Kerbal Archive Network (CKAN) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+The CKAN community includes CKAN users, participants in discussions and events regarding CKAN, mod authors who list their mods on CKAN, and the CKAN maintenance team.

-We invite all those who participate in ‬the Comprehensive Kerbal Archive Network (CKAN) to help us create safe and positive experiences for everyone.
+We invite all those who participate in the Comprehensive Kerbal Archive Network (CKAN) to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship